What is Dystonia?

 Bachmann-Strauss Dystonia Center of Excellence

-The Alan and Barbara Mirken Department of Neurology at Beth Israel Medical Center is the nation’s first Bachmann-Strauss Dystonia Center of Excellence.
+The Alan and Barbara Mirken Department of Neurology at Mount Sinai Beth Israel is the nation’s first Bachmann-Strauss Dystonia Center of Excellence.
 This distinction of excellence is a result of our compassionate patient care, quality clinical expertise and research.

 The Bachmann-Strauss Dystonia& Parkinson Foundation is an independent, nonprofit organization, established in 1995, to find better treatments and cures for movement disorders, dystonia and Parkinson’s disease, and to provide medical and patient information.